themindfulbit/td/_content/1-episodes/2014-07-14-077-learning-vim-with-potatowire.md

 exists from the formative years of these tools.

-Like many kids, I liked video games before I liked computers, and in my case, they first became connected with the [Commodore 64](http://en.wikipedia.org/wiki/Commodore_64), which was both computer and game platform.
+Like many kids, I liked video games before I liked computers, and in my case, the two first became connected by the [Commodore 64](http://en.wikipedia.org/wiki/Commodore_64), which was both computer and game platform.
 It wasn't really great at either function, but I didn't know that.
 I loved [Jumpman](http://en.wikipedia.org/wiki/Jumpman) and [Popeye](https://www.youtube.com/watch?v=rCwGxOTfUXM), and that even caused me